Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 - Car registration papers (rental agreement in our case)

 - Passports - in case we'd like to cross the border

-If like us you’re renting a car, here’s another time-saving tip: Take a photo of the vehicle’s license plate.
-You’re going to be asked for that plate number every time you stop for the night in a motel.
-Easier to just browse through your phone than to go outside and look.
-I actually make that photo my home screen image when we’re on a long road trip.
+If you're renting a car like us, here's another time-saving tip: Take a photo of the vehicle's license plate.
+You'll be asked for that plate number every time you stop for the night in a motel.
+It's easier to browse through your phone than to go outside and look.
+I made that photo my home screen image when we were on a long road trip.

 11. Get your meds and prescriptions in order